randomstring/WeasleyClock/BuildLog.md

 I spent the last few days experimenting with painting the clock hands.
 The recipe I like is to clean up the 3D printed piece.
 Smooth it with a file and then emery paper.
 Next a layer of primer to help give it a smooth surface.
-Then pait with metalic nickle spray paint.
-Then mask off the letters of the name with blue paiters tape.
-Then finish with a light, aproximately 75% coverage of the hand with flat black paint.
-This lets a bit of the silver nickle shine through, but provides good contrast against the clock flace.
-Final step is to remove the masking tape to reviewl the names in bright silvery metalic nickle.
+Then paint with metallic nickle spray paint.
+Then mask off the letters of the name with blue painters tape.
+Then finish with a light, approximately 75% coverage of the hand with flat black paint.
+This lets a bit of the silver nickle shine through, but provides good contrast against the clock face.
+Final step is to remove the masking tape to reveaxl the names in bright silvery metallic nickle.

 Now I need to remove the hands from the clock, paint the hands, and then re-install them.